JURy

 Saber más...

+German pianist.
 Ralf Nattkemper is widely recognized by international critics as one of the most exceptional representatives of the German piano tradition.
 I study with the Russian-Brazilian pianist Yara Bernette, the Italian-Argentine Fausto Zadra and with Wilhelm Kempff.

 He plays regularly in most European countries and musical centers, such as Hamburg, Rotterdam, Brussels, Venice, Rome, Madrid, Tokyo, Caracas, Sofia, etc., and is a frequent guest at numerous festivals, such as in Venice, Verona, Assisi, Santander, Wallonie or Colonia Tovar (Venezuela).
 He has played with renowned orchestras, such as l’orchestre de chambre de Lausanne, Hamburger Symphoniker, Bucharest Radio Symphony, Caracas Municipal, Bulgarian National Radio Symphony, Nagoya Symphonic, etc.